 We recognize time as a major factor in our patients' care.
 This is why we offer rapid turnaround when it comes to getting patients into our specialists' offices, determining the course of treatment and starting a customized treatment plan.

 We have a precise and goal-oriented approach to treatment.
 These steps include:

 - Determining your treatment plan.
 Diagnosis is critical for determining an appropriate treatment plan.
-Our Service is a unique gynecological oncology program that has a dedicated gynecological pathologist service that identifies different forms of gynecological cancer.
+Our service is a unique gynecological oncology program with a dedicated gynecological pathologist service that identifies different forms of gynecological cancer.

-We advocate a partnership approach between the patient and health care team to collectively evaluate the various treatment options and determine the most appropriate plan of care considering the nature of the problem to be treated, the patient's general medical condition, and the patient's goals and expectations.
+We advocate a partnership approach between the patient and health care team to collectively evaluate the various treatment options and determine the most appropriate plan of care.
+Together, we consider the nature of the problem to be treated, the patient's general medical condition and the patient's goals and expectations.

 - Delivering your treatment plan.
-Our team offers specialized oncologists, support staff and alternative healing modalities staff make all the difference in treating the whole patient, and not just the cancer.
-A collective team of experts come together to review your specific needs and determine the most effective treatment plan.
+Our team consists of specialized oncologists, support staff and an alternative healing modalities staff.
+Together, they treat the whole patient, and not just the cancer, which makes all the difference in the world.
+A team of experts comes together to review your specific needs and determine the most effective treatment plan.

 - Evaluating your treatment plan.
-This collective team is a multidisciplinary group of world renowned physicians, who rely on each other’s expertise and experience to not only create personalized treatment plans for each of our patients but to monitor care management as well.
+This collective team is a multidisciplinary group of world renowned physicians who rely on each other’s expertise and experience to not only create personalized treatment plans for each patient, but to also monitor care management.

 - Supporting your recovery.
 Our patients are supported in their journey back to health in our warm and caring environment